otaku72/Nettools/README.md

 # 3. Run the script :

-$ python nettools.py
+$ python3 nettools.py

-# 4. Follow the on-screen prompts to:
+# 4. Follow the on-screen prompts to :

     Enter an IP address (or use the host IP by default).